These Are, Hands Down, The 29 Best Songs Of 2020

 Just weeks shy of 2020’s grand finale, let’s just say it: This year was trash.
 Much of the world spent the year huddled indoors, sheltering away from political strife, economic anxiety, and a dark health crisis that made us question whether we’d ever see the light again.
 But in our homes, many of us found solace in the one thing that even a raging pandemic can’t disrupt: music.

 It was in these intimate spaces that music carried us through the year’s many highs and lows.
 Traveling wasn’t an option, so we let songs transport us instead.
 Living rooms became sweaty dance floors; ceiling lights functioned as shimmering disco balls; bedrooms became our dearest confidants, holding our tears and quiet contemplations.
-Artists gave us what we needed to get through 2020’s highs and lows and reminded us that we can still feel connected, even in isolation.
+Artists reminded us that we can still feel connected, even in isolation.

 Advertisement